 If you see a message saying that you need more space on your device for a wireless update, you can delete content manually.

-iSumsoft iOS Refixer can help you easily get rid of your iPhone stuck in headphone mode.
-It provides two repair modes to ensure that no data will be affected or deleted in standard mode.
+iSumsoft iOS Refixer helps many users to easily get rid of headphone mode.
+You can also give it a try.
+After thorough testing, we ensure that no data will be affected or deleted in the standard mode.
+The steps are as follows:

-Step 1: You can Free Download iSumsoft iOS Refixer from our official website on your computer and launch it.
+- You can free download iSumsoft iOS Refixer from our official website on your computer and launch it.
 You will see two repair modes, choose Standard Mode.